Rapides School-Based Health Center

 Open during school hours.

-Located in Alexandria Middle Magnet School
+Located in Alexandria Middle Magnet School, Huddle Elementary and Peabody Magnet.

 The Rapides School-Based Center provides expanded school health services including preventive health care services as well as care for acute and chronic illnesses.
 All services provided are confidential.
 The school-based clinic will not replace the student’s primary care physician.
 The clinic will collaborate with the student’s primary care physician.